PHPExpertsInc/MoneyType/README.md

 # Use cases

 PHPExperts\MoneyType\Money
+ ✔ Can only be instantiated with a numeric string
  ✔ Will report what strategy is being used
- ✔ Will use b c math if it is available
+ ✔ Will use BCMath if it is available
  ✔ Will fall back to native php if necessary
  ✔ Proxies everything to its calculation strategy
- ✔ Confirm that the read me demo works
+ ✔ Confirm that the readme demo works

-PHPExperts\MoneyType\BCMathCalcStrategy
+PHPExperts\MoneyType\Internal\BCMathCalcStrategy
  ✔ Can get the full precision value to more than sixteen decimals
  ✔ Can add with high precision
  ✔ Can subtract with high precision